Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories

 where $\vec{q}=\vec{p}-\vec{p}_c$ and $c_1,c_3$ are numerical constants.
 Since $n-d-1\ge 1$, it follows that $\Heff$ has at least a continuous second derivative at each primary singularity.
 In App.~\ref{secondary} we establish that the same is true at the secondary singularities.

 At this point we have established that all the conditions of the NN theorem are satisfied by $\Heff$, thereby proving the following generalized no-go theorem:

 \begin{quotation} Consider a reduced model defined on a regular spatial lattice, with a compact global symmetry $G$ that is not broken spontaneously.
-Assume also: (1) The hamiltonian has a finite range, and depends on fermion fields only; (2) The continuum limit is a theory of free massless fermions with exactly conserved charges, and with no massless bosons; (3) In a given charge sector one can find a complete set of interpolating fields (as defined in the introduction) so that the corresponding $\car(\myvec{p})$ is free of zeros.
-Then $\Heff(\myvec{p})$ satisfies all the assumptions of the Nielsen-Ninomiya theorem, and as a result, the massless fermion spectrum is vector-like. \end{quotation}
+The $G$ generators are thus discrete-valued conserved charges.
+Assume also: (1) The hamiltonian has a finite range, and depends on fermion fields only; (2) The continuum limit is a theory of relativistic free massless fermions and with no massless bosons; (3) In any charge sector which supports at least one massless fermion, one can find a complete set of interpolating fields (as defined in the introduction) so that the corresponding $\car(\myvec{p})$ is free of zeros.
+Then $\Heff(\myvec{p})$ satisfies all the assumptions of the Nielsen-Ninomiya theorem, and as a result, the massless fermion spectrum in this charge sector is vector-like. \end{quotation}

 Before we continue, we digress to briefly explain how the generalized theorem works in the case of a {\em free} hamiltonian.
 We require translation invariance, so that the hamiltonian has the general form $\hat{H} = \sum_{\vec{x},\vec{y}} \sum_{ab} \j^\dagger_a(\vec{x}) \ch_{ab}(\vec{x}-\vec{y}) \j_b(\vec{y}).$ It can then be shown that, as expected, $\Heff(\vec{p})$ is equal to $\ch(\vec{p})$, where $\ch(\vec{p})$ is the Fourier transform of $\ch(\vec{x}-\vec{y})$.
 A caveat is that the set of interpolating fields used in the construction of the retarded and advanced two-point functions must include all the fermion fields occurring in the hamiltonian.
 Omitting some of these fields will result in $\Heff(\vec{p})$ which is different from $\ch(\vec{p})$.
 Moreover, this can lead to the appearance of zeros in $\car(\vec{p})$, and thus to spurious poles in $\Heff(\vec{p})$.
 For an example of this phenomenon in the context of the ZZWY model, see App.~\ref{Hpinv}.